skyportal/skyportal/doc/dev.md

 ### Scheduling a `pg_cron` job to periodically delete old candidates not saved as sources

-The SkyPortal data model distinguishes between _sources_ and _candidates_ via the `is_candidate` boolean column in the sources table.
 You may wish to configure SkyPortal to periodically delete old candidates not saved as sources.
 This section will outline that process using the Postgres extension [`pg_cron`](https://github.com/citusdata/pg_cron) in Ubuntu or other Debian-based distros.

 The `pg_cron` installation and setup instructions here largely mirror those in the [official docs](https://github.com/citusdata/pg_cron#setting-up-pg_cron).